PSLmodels/Federal-State-Tax/README.md

 ## Other resources this project offers
 - Repealing the SALT Cap: State by State Impact -- [Report](https://www.aei.org/research-products/report/repealing-the-salt-cap-state-by-state-impact/) using the tools developed by the project to estimate the impact of repealing the TCJA's SALT cap in 2021 on the 50 states.
 - Constructing Tax Data for the 50 States -- [Technical presentation](https://blog.pslmodels.org/demo-day-14-constructing-tax-data-for-the-50-states) for Policy Simulation Library's Demo Days series on how to produce a state-weighted data file.
-- Detailed state by state tables on the impact of SALT cap repeal -- An subscription for in-depth data access.
+- Detailed state by state tables on the impact of SALT cap repeal -- Subscription for in-depth data access.
 [LINK TK]

 ## Contacts